Mohammed-Alrawaf/System-Architecture-Dojo/README.md

-# Enterprise Product Architecture & System Strategy Portfolio
+# System Architecture & Product Strategy Portfolio

 Welcome to my workspace.

 This repository documents how I approach enterprise system design under real-world constraints.

 It is not focused on code implementation.
-It is focused on **Enterprise Product Architecture**—the intersection where commercial viability meets technical execution.
+It is focused on the intersection where commercial viability meets technical execution.

 It focuses on:
 - architecture thinking